howzat/howzat.github.io/index.md

 That's it; we've seen how to parameratise classes and functions and how to restrict type variables with bounds.
 We've learned how to make Generic classes that make proper use of co-variance & contra-variance.
+Well done for making it this far.

 A few points have been edited out because they distracted from the narrative I wanted to provide.
 I'll round those up in a subsequent post in due course.